sdargoeuves/ipf-acl-compliance/README.md

 ```sh
 python acl-compliance.py
 ```
--

 The default mode will show the compliance status, per device.

 - -v, --verbose

 Enable the verbose mode, which shows what is different (added, removed, changed)

 - -t, --table

 Enable the table view.
-Can be combined with the verbose option
+Can be combined with the verbose opt

 ## License